 Boiling Point: The boiling point for this alloy is 2642 °C.

-Appearance: Ferrochrome is available in a variety of forms, including small crystals, lumps and granules as well as in powder form.
+Appearance: Ferrochrome is available in various forms, including small crystals, lumps, and granules, as well as in powder form.

 Color: The color varies from dark gray to light gray.